libgd/libgd/src/readme.txt

 } gdImage;

    gdImagePtr _(TYPE)_
-          A pointer to an image structure.
-[48]gdImageCreate returns this type, and the other functions expect it as the first argument.
+          A pointer to an image structure. gdImageCreate returns this type, and the other functions expect it as the first argument.

    gdFont _(TYPE)_